-The past few days has been an incredibly hectic for the MotorMavens Crew!
+The past few days have been incredibly hectic for the MotorMavens Crew!
 Those who have been following our adventures live via the @MOTORMAVENS Instagram and Twitter will already know that we were in San Francisco for the past few days, but returned to sunny Southern California yesterday morning, just in time to meet a particular Mazda 787 Le Mans car at the annual Mazdaspeed Motorsports luncheon.

 This year’s luncheon was held at a venue that we would be visiting for the very first time – the Crevier Classic Cars Collection in Orange County.
 While there were a ton of rare and expensive cars already on display at the Crevier Museum, Mazda brought some very interesting vehicles out from their own collection of historic cars… a vintage Mazda Cosmo, the Car&Driver Mazda RX2, and the belle of the ball – one of the three Mazda 787 race cars that competed in the 1991 Le Mans 24H, where Mazda became the first (and only) Japanese car company to win 1st Place at the world’s most famous endurance race.